By Diego Rangel, FACIT Brazil

 Considering that, Rangel, our old friend, chose Gugu as his partner, knowing how responsible he is.
 Keeping in mind that both are really busy they decided to split their assignments according to the following criteria:

-The sequence in which each assignment is done can be changed during the splitting;
+The sequence in which each assignment is done cannot be changed during the splitting;

 Because both of them are really busy at the library getting the books to work on their assignments, they asked you to determine the difference.